Data collection, retention and storage in Application Insights

-- In the USA or Europe.
+- In the USA, Europe or Southeast Asia.
 You can select the location when you create a new Application Insights resource.

-Does that mean my app has to be hosted in the USA or Europe?
+Does that mean my app has to be hosted in the USA, Europe or Southeast Asia?

 - No. Your application can run anywhere, either in your own on-premises hosts or in the Cloud.